mrbusche/backseatfan.com/_posts/2010-08-04-watch-lebron-dunk-on-a-6-year-old-kid.md

   </p>

   <p>
-    So all of you LeBron haters out there&#8230; Keep on hating.
+    So all of you LeBron haters out there?
+Keep on hating.
 You aren't supposed to try  to win when you are playing a 6 year old.
 You are supposed to let them score, get their confidence up.
 Let the games be competitive.
 You aren't supposed to school them and do a ally-oop to yourself and dunk over them.
 LeBron obviously hasn't figured that one out.
 You don't see dads dunking on their sons at the age of 6 in the driveway.
 Well at least mine didn't.
   </p>

   <p>